greganderson/pharma-edu/docs/design-document.md

 ##### Response

 - Status Codes:
-  - 204 No Content: Rx successfully deleted.
+  - 204 No Content: Prescription successfully deleted.
   - 401 Unauthorized: Missing the required `X-User-Id` header
-  - 404 Not Found: Rx not found.
+  - 404 Not Found: Prescription not found.

 ### Prescribers